cobwebkanamachi/mame-tiny-with-sdk80/README.md

 2. get 2 files from this repo. makefile  -> top of mame dir(mv makefile makefile.org, then copy) sdk80.cpp -> src\mame\intel (mv sdk80.cpp sdk80.cpp.org, then copy)
+   if you prefer to download coward_sdk80.zip from a url shown bellow, and set it to roms dir as sdk80.zip
    <!--build/projects/sdl/mametiny/gmake-linux/Makefile -> same as above.-->

 3. make